A note on the possibility of incomplete theory: Counter proof with a specific model

-In this section we will demonstrate that $E(x,y)$ can arbitrarily close approximate $x \cdot y$.
+In this section we will demonstrate that $E(x,y)$ can arbitrarily close approximate the inner product $x \cdot y$.
 As a reminder, both $x\in\mathbb{R}^3$ and $y\in\mathbb{R}^3$ are unit length parameter vectors, hence, $E(x,y)\in[-1,1]$.
 Although the physical details are unimportant, they can be verified to be within the bounds of applicability of Bell's formula (\ref{1}).